Starbreeze BOard of Directors

 Principal occupation: Board service.

-Other assignments: Director of HiQ International AB, Sectra AB, Beijer Electronics Group AB, Westermo Teleindustri Aktiebolag, Image Systems AB and AB Idre Golf Ski & Spa, as well as chief executive officer and director of Montech Invest AB, Cancale Förvaltnings Aktiebolag and Lannion AB.
+Other assignments: Director of HiQ International AB, Sectra AB, Beijer Electronics Group AB, Haldex AB, Westermo Teleindustri Aktiebolag, Image Systems AB and AB Idre Golf Ski & Spa, as well as chief executive officer and director of Montech Invest AB, Cancale Förvaltnings Aktiebolag and Lannion AB.
 Alternate director of Albanello AB and manager of Lannion SARL.

 Holdings in the Company: –